 We want to support like-minded students who share our passion for improving the world of real estate.
 That’s why we’re offering a $1,000 scholarship to talented students who hold an interest in homes and homeownership.
 If you’re interested in designing homes, building homes, placing people in homes, combatting homelessness, or studying the housing market, we want to help fund your education.

-Any legal U.S. resident in high school or college who will be attending an accredited university or college in Spring 2020 is eligible to apply.
+Any legal U.S. resident in high school or college who will be attending an accredited university or college in Fall 2020 is eligible to apply.

 Eligible Areas of Study: